Amec Foster Wheeler: History

 In 2007, AMEC purchased UK environmental consultancy Applied Environmental Research Centre (AERC), providers of environmental science, planning engineering and monitoring services, and sold its UK construction arm to Morgan Sindall.
-In 2008, it sold its internal plant hire division to Speedy Hire before buying project services company Rider Hunt International, North American environmental consulting firm Geomatrix Consultants, Inc., and Slovakian nuclear services company AllDeco.
+During 2008, it sold its internal plant hire division to Speedy Hire before buying project services company Rider Hunt International, North American environmental consulting firm Geomatrix Consultants, Inc., and Slovakian nuclear services company AllDeco.
 In 2009, AMEC acquired Performance Improvement Group, Journeaux, Bedard & Associates and GRD Limited and in 2010, it continued to expand with the £61.2 m purchase of Entec UK, one of the UK's largest Environmental Consultancies.
 GRD Ltd. was a Perth-based company incorporating three companies Global Renewables, GRD Minproc, and Kirfield.
-AMEC also acquired Australian-based businesses Currie and Brown (Australia) and BurmanGriffiths and acquired a majority stake in S2V Consulting.

-In 2011, the company acquired US-based BCI Engineers & Scientists, Inc., MACTEC, a US-based engineering consultancy company, and Zektin Group, an Australian-based specialist engineering consultancy for the oil and gas and resources industries.
+During 2011, the company acquired US-based BCI Engineers & Scientists, Inc., MACTEC, a US-based engineering consultancy company, and Zektin Group, an Australian-based specialist engineering consultancy for the oil and gas and resources industries.
+AMEC also purchased Australian-based businesses Currie and Brown (Australia) and BurmanGriffiths; furthermore, it acquired a majority stake in S2V Consulting.

-In January 2014, AMEC provisionally agreed a £1.9bn takeover of Swiss rival Foster Wheeler.
-AMEC completed its purchase of Foster Wheeler on 13 November 2014 and changed its name to Amec Foster Wheeler plc.
+In January 2014, AMEC provisionally agreed a £1.9bn takeover of its Swiss-based rival Foster Wheeler.
+AMEC completed its purchase of Foster Wheeler on 13 November 2014, marking the move by changed its name to AMEC Foster Wheeler.

-In 2015, the company tried to change its focus to deal with the decline in oil process.

-The acquisition of Foster Wheeler coincided with a downturn in revenues from the oil and gas sectors, its primary clients, leading to crippling debt.
+During the summer of 2015, the company announced that it was responding to a decline in oil prices by reorientation towards brownfield sites and activities outside of the US.
+In November of that year, it announced the raising of its cost cutting target to $180m by 2017 along with the reduction of its final dividend by a half compared to the previous year.
+The large debts that had been incurred during Amec's acquisition of Foster Wheeler could not reasonably be serviced when the oil and gas sectors, key clients of Amec Foster Wheeler, reduced their spending as a reaction to a global downturn in revenues.
 The resultant financial difficulties led to the company's chief executive Samir Brikho stepping down in January 2016.

 In March 2017, Wood Group announced it would acquire the company for £2.2 billion.
-In October 2017, the transaction was completed.
+On 9 October 2017, following approval from the Competition and Markets Authority, the transaction was completed.
+In the months following the transaction, John Wood Group opted to sell off some of the recently acquired portions of Amec Foster Wheeler, including its North Sea oil & gas interests and its North American nuclear operation.
+Other moves included a rebranding exercise and several office closures.